pxlbrain-games/rottn/docs/api/client.gameServiceConnection.md

 GameServiceConnection.connect(self)
 ```

-Will try to connect/reconnect to the server if *connection_status* is *Disconnected*.
+Will try to connect/reconnect to the server if *connection_status* is
-Otherwise does nothing.
+*ConnectionStatus().Disconnected*, otherwise does nothing.

 <h3 id="bossfight.client.gameServiceConnection.GameServiceConnection.disconnect">disconnect</h3>